 From Hong Kong, we hosted a live webinar with Brian Cooklin, Principal of Nord Anglia International School, discussing his experience of closure, and how to make the most out of a difficult situation.
 Have a listen here.

 The Principal of Kellett School in Hong Kong, Mark Steed, has written an article on communicating with staff, students and parents, with advice on answering questions, dealing with the media and being responsive.

-In Milan, John Nicolls has written about preparing for an incoming shutdown and how to prepare the school community.
+In Milan, John Nicolls has written about preparing for an incoming shutdown.

 Check out this article from Matt Seddon, also of the Kellett School in Hong Kong, sharing the lessons they've learned from a long-term closure.